-Management system: A system to manage organisational risks and enable the effective management and operation of a quality service
+Management system: A system to manage organisational risks and enable the effective management and operation of a quality service.

-Perceived conflict of interest: Arises where a third party could form the view that a Committee of Management/Board member's private interests could improperly influence the performance of their duties on the Committee of Management/Board, now or in the future.
+Perceived conflict of interest: Arises when a third party could reasonably believe that a member of the Committee of Management's private interests may improperly influence, or appear to influence, the performance of their duties on the Committee, either now or in the future.

-Potential conflict of interest: Arises where a Committee of Management/Board member has private interests that could conflict with their responsibilities.
+Potential conflict of interest: arises when a member of the Committee of Management has private interests that could, or could reasonably be expected to, conflict with their responsibilities to the Committee.

-Private interests: Includes not only a Committee of Management/Board member's own personal, professional or business interests, but also those of their relatives, friends or business associates
+Private interests: Includes not only a member of the Committee of Management own personal, professional or business interests, but also those of their relatives, friends or business associates.